-Food swaps to keep your blood pressure down
+Food swaps to keep blood pressure down

 Chances are, you know that high blood pressure is bad, but do you actually know why, and how we could avoid it?
-To combat this uncertainty and bring the issue of high blood pressure (or hypertension) to the fore of public consciousness, the World Hypertension League launched World Hypertension Day.

 One of the easiest things you could try is making simple food swaps; replacing things known to exacerbate high blood pressure with alternatives to avoid it.
 After all, high blood pressure increases risk of things like heart attacks, kidney disease and strokes.